 Something else worth visiting is the abandoned King Lam School on the hill above the village.
 It was built in 1957 and, when it closed in 2003, famously had only one pupil.

 Tung Ping Chau

-The island is formed from new sedimentary rock, resulting in a brightly coloured, multi-layered and exceptionally photogenic landscape that is perfect for fossil-spotting.
+The island is formed from new sedimentary rock, resulting in a brightly coloured, multi-layered and exceptionally photogenic landscape.
 The island is in a protected marine park.